It is likely by now you know about Great Wolf Lodge, Niagara Falls, especially if you live within driving distance.

 You never know when that skill might come in handy.

 One of the most common questions my friends have asked me since I first travelled to Great Wolf was “do I have to bring my own life jacket for the Indoor Water Park to Great Wolf?”.

 The answer is “NO”.
 Great Wolf supplies life jackets of all sizes and also have “puddle jumpers” for toddlers.

 Considering we were travelling by car with 4 kids, space is limited.

-The last thing we want to do is to bring unnecessary supplies.
+The last thing we want to do is to bring unnecessary supplies and equipment.

 This also means that if you leave the water park for a while, your child has a nice DRY life jacket waiting when you go back in.

 My threenager appreciated this.

 Towels are also provided

 As it is clear that space is an issue on our trips, not having to pack towels is HUGE.